-I did discovered something new, that’s just so cool that I wanted to share it with you: Did you know that if you take a bit of (your favorite) mohair wool yarn and you wrap it loosely around your finger 2-3 times, and you go about your business of cooking and cleaning, along with usual hand washings in between, your felted bitty bit will become a groovy felted ring?
+I did discovered something new, that’s just so cool that I wanted to share it with you: Did you know that if you take a bit of (your favorite) mohair wool yarn and you wrap it loosely around your finger 2-3 times, and you go about your business of cooking and cleaning, along with usual hand washings in between, your felted bitty bit will become a groovy wool felt ring?

 Look!
-The felt ring is just a perfect ‘spacer’ between two precious metal rings you don’t want to rub against each other, like your wedding and engagement ring.
+The wool felt ring is just a perfect ‘spacer’ between two precious metal rings you don’t want to rub against each other, like your wedding and engagement ring.

-Ring Sizing & Felting
+Felt Ring Sizing & Felting

 The ring you see in the picture is yarn about 6 or 7 times wrapped around the finger, and after about 2 days worth of felting.
 I recommend to make it a bit thinner if you want to wear other rings with it.
 However, I’d do about 11 rounds of yarn for a stand-alone felted ring.